Minneapolis Catholic school shooting survivor describes how friend saved his life: "I'm praying for you"

 "And then the doors locked just to make sure he couldn't come.
 And we waited in the gym for more news," he said.

-When he got out of the church, he said his mother was waiting for him.

 "I was super happy, because like, I was scared that I wasn't going to see her.
-'Cause I didn't know what was happening really, I was just in shock," he said.
+Because I didn't know what was happening really, I was just in shock," he said.

 The shooting triggered a massive law enforcement response to West 54th Street between Harriet and Garfield avenues.
 Minneapolis Police Chief Brian O'Hara said the shooter approached from the outside of the building and fired a rifle through the windows towards the children and worshippers.